ComputeCanada/mc-hub/docs/configuration.md

 ### `dns_providers.gcloud.environment_variables`

-The environment variables required by Google Cloud refer to the path of the Google Cloud account's JSON key, which is always located in `/home/mcu/credentials/gcloud-key.json` in Magic Castle UI.
+The environment variables required by Google Cloud refer to the path of the Google Cloud account's JSON key, which is always located in `/home/mcu/credentials/gcloud-key.json` in MC Hub.
 You don't need to modify this.